 It can also help with teaching relationships between intervals and with coordinating sustained singing.
 You can also use it as a “Messa di Voce” exercise.

-Plus you get to introduce people to Ronstadt and Orbison if they look at you with a blank stare….
+Plus you get to introduce young people to Ronstadt and Orbison if they look at you with a blank stare….

 For choristers, any pattern that has slow, sustained passages has the benefit of the kind of choral tuning that American choral conductor Robert Shaw used.
 Church choir directors can’t usually take the time needed for this way of working, but it can be incorporated into 2 minutes with one short passage as part of your choir’s warm-up.
-Over time this will bear fruit for stamina, mental focus, and group bonding.
+Over time this will develop stamina, mental focus, and group bonding.

 II.
 For vocal flexibility and ear training for world music, Indie artists or jazz singers–have them warm up on arpeggiated patterns that are not the traditional major scale 1-3-5-8-5-3-1 pattern.